Who is the Lord-Lieutenant of County Londonderry?

 She studied Law at Queens in Belfast, graduating in 1974.
 She gained a reputation in local Government and Commercial Law with the family firm of Solicitors Macaulay Wray in Coleraine (formerly Wray & Baxter).
 For some years she was a member of the Disciplinary Tribunal of the Law Society of Northern Ireland.
 She retired out of practice in 2017.
 She carried out part time judicial work for over 39 years and retired from that work in 2020.
 She farms with her husband near Aghadowey.

-Her Majesty the Queen approved the appointment and Honorary Commission of Mrs Millar as Honorary Colonel 152 (North Irish) Regiment the Royal Logistic Corps from 1st July 2021 to 1st July 2024.
+Her Late Majesty , Queen Elizabeth II approved the appointment and Honorary Commission of Mrs Millar as Honorary Colonel 152 (North Irish) Regiment the Royal Logistic Corps from 1st July 2021 to 1st July 2024.

 Who is the Vice Lord-Lieutenant?